 - Severe headache

-However, the most serious complication of all may be that neither Xarelto nor Eliquis has an approved antidote.
+However, the most serious complication of all may be that neither Xarelto nor Eliquis currently has an FDA-approved antidote.
 If an emergency bleed occurs while taking Xarelto or Eliquis, there’s no way to reverse anticoagulation and clot the blood.
 In other words, severe bleeding events can be fatal.
-Warfarin has a reversal agent, and Pradaxa is the only newer blood thinner with a current, FDA-approved antidote.
-Because there’s no Xarelto or Eliquis antidote, thousands of patients suffer uncontrollable internal bleeding, blood clots, and other serious conditions.
+Warfarin has a reversal agent, and Pradaxa is the only newer blood thinner with a current, FDA-approved reversal agent.
+Because there’s no Xarelto or Eliquis antidote currently available, thousands of patients suffer uncontrollable internal bleeding, blood clots, and other serious conditions.

 What You Can Do